iTwin/iTwinUI/CONTRIBUTING.md

 In the terminal:

-- Run the command `yarn workspace a11y test` to run all of the component tests in the `a11y\src` folder.
-This will include `Component.cy.tsx`, which tests all of the component examples in the `iTwinUI\examples` directory.
+- Run the command `yarn test --filter=a11y` to run automated accessibility tests for all examples.

 In the Cypress GUI: